WokLibCodeClub/Python-Clock/Step6-Making-the-hands-move/README.md

 Can you work out the Python formula, using the variables ```M``` and ```S```, to calculate **how many seconds have passed since the minute hand pointed at the 12**?

 Then we multiply this formula by the formula you worked out for how many degrees the minute hand moves every second and we now have a formula to set the direction of pointing for the minute hand.
-We will set this direction using the code:
+We will set this direction using the code below.
+Put this code underneat the code which sets the heading for the second hand:
 ```
 minute_hand.setheading(****your formula in here****)
 ```